-- Standards developers, industry, academia, ANSI and government should collaborate to develop new or enhance existing standards education programs that build awareness the value of standards and the standardization process to U.S. prosperity and quality of life.
-Education, training, and retraining programs should be tailored to relevant audiences: industry executives, individuals who participate in the development of standards, implementers of standards, university and college students, young and emerging professionals, and other interested parties. - Education providers should develop educational modules or significantly enhance educational resources in collaboration with educational systems that introduce the concept of standards and their importance to younger students (K-12) in an effort to familiarize them with standards activities early on and foster their interest and involvement when they choose a career path. - Academia at universities and colleges within the United States should work to incorporate consideration of standards in fields of study such as engineering, health care, science, data science, technology, government and public policy, business, economics, and law. - Industry and standards developers should develop or significantly enhance early and mid-career training programs that introduce the concept of strategic standardization, value of standards, and the standards professionals to private sector company leaders. - All stakeholders should use information and communications technology to the fullest extent possible to facilitate the development of e-learning and standardization education programs.
+Standards developers, industry, academia, technical and trade schools, ANSI, and government should collaborate to develop new or enhance existing standards education programs that build awareness of the value of standards and the standardization process to U.S. prosperity and quality of life.
+Education, training, and retraining programs should be tailored to relevant audiences, including industry executives, individuals who participate in the development of standards, implementers of standards, university and college students, young and emerging professionals, and other interested parties.

+- " Education providers should develop educational modules or significantly enhance educational resources in collaboration with educational systems that introduce the concept of standards and their importance to younger students (K-12) in an effort to familiarize them with standards activities early on and foster their interest and involvement when they choose a career path. - " Universities, colleges, and technical and trade schools should work to incorporate consideration of standards in fields of study such as engineering, health care, science, data science, technology, government and public policy, business, economics, and law. - " Industry and standards developers should develop or significantly enhance early- and mid-career training programs that introduce the concepts of strategic standardization and the value of standards and standards professionals to private sector company leaders. - " All stakeholders should use information and communications technology to the fullest extent possible to facilitate the development of e-learning and standardization education programs.